SBakerMmu/6G5Z0059-2526-student/1CWK100Architecture/README.md

 }
 ```

-Classes annotated with `@Component` and `implementing org.springframework.boot.CommandLineRunner` will be automatically run by the Spring Boot application SprintBoot will pass any dependencies required into the class constructor.
+Classes annotated with `@Component` and that implementing `org.springframework.boot.CommandLineRunner` will be automatically run by the Spring Boot application.
+Spring Boot will pass any dependencies required into the class constructor.

-As we have more than one class implementing CommandLineRunner we also implement the Ordered interface to control the order in which they are run.
+As we have more than one class implementing CommandLineRunner we also need to implement the Ordered interface to control the order in which they are run.

 ```Java
 import uk.ac.mmu.game.applicationcode.usecase.play.Provided;